opaliss/opalissan/_pages/about.md

 Recent News
 ======
+**June 24-Aug 16, 2024** I am a Heliophysics researcher in [FDL-X Geoeffectiveness research group](https://frontierdevelopmentlab.org/fdl2024)-- developing geomagnetic ground perturbations forecasting in real time with quantified uncertainties.
+My contribution is focused on the quantifying uncertainties stemming from the spherical harmonics interpolation via Gaussian process regression.

 **June 5, 2024** I was awarded the *2023-2024 MAE PhD Outstanding Teaching Assistant of the Year Award* for the Systems and Signals course in W24.

 **April 2-May 30, 2024** I was great to return to the Los Alamos National Laboratory (LANL) [T5 Applied Mathematics and Plasma Physics division](https://www.lanl.gov/org/ddste/aldsc/theoretical/applied-mathematics-plasma-physics/index.php) as a computational science graduate student.
 I will be continuing to work with Gian Luca Delzanno and Oleksandr Koshkarov on various extensions/modifications of the LANL spectral plasma solver.